 Dr. Kameron Leigh Matthews, MD, JD, FAAFP

-Co-Founder and Director of Tour for Diversity in Medicine (T4D), Dr. Matthews is a family physician, executive, advocate, and mentor, Dr. Matthews has devoted her career to under-resourced and marginalized communities, and under her leadership, T4D has hosted more than 3,500 diverse high-school and college students on 43 academic campuses across 27 states and the District of Columbia in interactive premedical enrichment activities and seminars since 2012.
+Co-Founder and Director of Tour for Diversity in Medicine (T4D), Dr. Matthews is a family physician, executive, advocate, and mentor, Dr. Matthews has devoted her career to under-resourced communities, and under her leadership, T4D has hosted more than 3,500 high-school and college students on 43 academic campuses across 27 states and the District of Columbia in interactive premedical enrichment activities and seminars since 2012.
 She has also held multiple leadership roles in FQHCs, correctional medicine, and the Veterans Health Administration, in addition to her current role as Chief Health Officer at Cityblock Health.

 Dr. Luis Padilla